P$^2$HCT: Plug-and-Play Hierarchical C2F Transformer for Multi-Scale Feature Fusion

-The PST-CLS structure, depicted in Figure \ref{fig:PST-CLS}, employs PST to fuse high-level features from P4 and P5 layers, acting as a plugin positioned after the backbone network.
-By integrating these semantically rich features through the PST module, the architecture captures comprehensive contextual information, which is then passed to the classification head.
-This straightforward integration enhances classification accuracy without necessitating extensive modifications to the existing backbone, demonstrating PST’s versatility and effectiveness as a feature fusion enhancer.
+The P$^2$HCT-CLS structure, depicted in the bottom of Figure \ref{fig:downstreamtasks}, employs P$^2$HCT to fuse high-level features from P4 and P5 layers, acting as a plugin positioned after the backbone network.
+By integrating these semantically rich features through the P$^2$HCT module, the architecture captures comprehensive contextual information, which is then passed to the classification head.
+This integration enhances classification accuracy without necessitating extensive modifications to the existing backbone, demonstrating P$^2$HCT’s versatility and effectiveness for feature fusion enhancement.